![]() |

 Course assignments

-Research paper: In most cases, students will choose a media-related legal case that has not yet been decided at the U. S. Supreme Court level.
-Students will argue one side or the other, but remember that we are champions of the First Amendment.
+Research paper: Students will choose a media-related law topic, typically a court case that has not (yet) been decided by the U. S. Supreme Court.
+Students will argue one side or the other, however in this course we are champions of the First Amendment, the bedrock of democracy and of a free press.
 Students will need to read the actual court documents; these are the primary sources.
-Students will base arguments on research found in peer-reviewed law journals and reviews.
-This paper will, therefore, be persuasive in nature, demonstrating research in support of a legal position on a mass media-related legal issue.
+Students will base arguments on research found in peer-reviewed law journals and law reviews; these are the secondary sources.
+This paper will, therefore, be persuasive in nature, demonstrating research in support of a legal position on a media-, privacy-, or Frist Amendment-related legal issue.
+AI collaboration will be permitted, but only in particular ways, so do not begin using genAI without specific instructions and parameters from the instructor.

 The 40% weight assigned to the research project breaks down in this way: